manavdhariwxl/Complex-Form/README.md

-# Complex-Form
-Complex HTML registration Form with personal info,address,DOB,gender,country,and comments fields.
+# Complex Registration Form

+Complex HTML form with multiple input fields such as personal details, address, date of birth, gender, country selection, and comments.

+## Tech
+HTML